The Running Man (novel): Plot

-Background

-Richard Bachman
+Writer

-The Running Man is the last of four books written by King that were published between 1977 and 1982 under the name Richard Bachman, which were reissued in one volume as The Bachman Books (1985).
-The others are Rage (1977), The Long Walk (1979), and Roadwork (1981).
-King created "Richard Bachman" to be his long-term alias, not just a temporary writing identity, but the author's real identity was leaked to the media shortly after the publication of the fifth Bachman novel, Thinner (1984).
+The Running Man is the last of four books written by King under the name Richard Bachman before the author's real identity was leaked to the media.
+These are Rage (1977), The Long Walk (1979), Roadwork (1981), and The Running Man.
+The four novels were reissued in one volume as The Bachman Books (1985).

-Although Bachman is now known to be King, King has revived the Bachman pen-name for two further novels: The Regulators (1996) and Blaze (2007).
-King also based The Dark Half, a horror novel published in 1989, on the outing of Bachman.
+King created "Richard Bachman" to be his long-term alias, not just a temporary writing identity, but shortly after the publication of the fifth Bachman novel, Thinner (1984), King was outed.
+Although Bachman is now known to be King, he used the pen name for two further novels: The Regulators (1996) and Blaze (2007).
+He also based The Dark Half, a horror novel published in 1989, on Bachman's outing.

-Writing the book
+Writing

+King wrote the original draft of Running Man in February 1973.
 According to King's 2002 memoir On Writing: A Memoir of the Craft, he wrote The Running Man within a single week, compared to his normal 2,000-word or ten-page daily output—so that writing a novel normally takes approximately three months.
-In "The Importance of Being Bachman", a new introduction to the 1996 edition of The Bachman Books, King describes The Running Man as "a book written by a young man who was angry, energetic, and infatuated with the art and the craft of writing."

-In the same introduction King describes Ben Richards as "scrawny" and "pre-tubercular".
-He observes that Arnold Schwarzenegger, who played Ben Richards in the film adaptation of The Running Man, portrayed the character very differently than he wrote about him in the book, saying that Richards (in the book) was "as far away from the Arnold Schwarzenegger character in the movie as you can get."
+In "The Importance of Being Bachman", a new introduction to the 1996 edition of The Bachman Books, King describes The Running Man as "a book written by a young man who was angry, energetic, and infatuated with the art and the craft of writing".
+In the same introduction, King describes Ben Richards as "scrawny" and "pre-tubercular".
+He observes that Arnold Schwarzenegger, who played Ben Richards in the film adaptation of The Running Man, portrayed the character very differently than he wrote about him in the book, saying that Richards (in the book) was "as far away from the Arnold Schwarzenegger character in the movie as you can get".

+Film adaptations

+The novel was adapted into a film with the same title in 1987, five years after the book was released.
+The adaptation only retained the general idea of the violent show and a few names.
+The film stars Arnold Schwarzenegger as Richards.
+The film was later made into a video game released on several home computer platforms.

+A second adaptation of the novel, directed by Edgar Wright and starring Glen Powell, was released in 2025.